Submissions / Mid-Career Workshop

 - A current curriculum vita.

 Please submit all papers in one file in PDF format.
-The application should be submitted via the EasyChair submission system at easychair.org/conferences/?conf=isls2022.
-Submissions now closed.
+The application should be submitted via EasyChair at easychair.org/conferences/?conf=isls2023 by 31 January 2023, 23:59 PST.

 Participation is limited and competitive.
 Selection criteria include eligibility requirements, scientific quality of the proposal, potential benefit of the participation to the applicant and the Learning Sciences community, and the assembly of a productive and diverse cohort regarding institutions, topics, disciplines, and nationalities.